madmachineio/docs/docs/base/getting-started/step-by-step-guide.md

 ---
 id: step-by-step
-title: Download your first project
+title: Run your first project
 description: Use the Swift Programming Language to realize your first project.
 slug: /step-by-step
 ---

-# Download your first project
+# Run your first project

 Now that you‘ve got your board, let's start with a hello world project - LED blink.